DYasser/ArrayModeler/README.md

 # ArrayModeler

 Impressive array modeler.
-Sort, reverse, calculates anything to this huge 2D array in the most optimal time possible.
+Sort, reverse, calculates anything inputted in an optimal time.

+## How to run

+To get started you can `git clone  https://github.com/DYasser/Diamond.git` and have `Java` installed and initialized.
+You can run the file then by runing the main class using an IDE.